malairaja-mahadevan/simple-react-redux-demo/README.md

 Malairaja Mahadevan

-Run npm install
+1)Run npm install

-npm start
+2)npm start

-In another terminal npm run server
+3)In another terminal npm run server

 You can see the react page